coderharry1/MutualFundTracker/README.md

-# MutualFundTracker

 # 📊 Mutual Fund Tracker

 A **financial planning and investment management app** built to empower Indian mutual fund investors with clarity, control, and confidence.

 ---

 ## 🌟 Why This Project?
-(The Story)

-Growing up in India, I often saw friends and family struggle with fragmented tools to track mutual funds.
-Excel sheets, scattered apps, and manual calculations made it hard to answer simple questions like:

-- *“Am I on track for my retirement?”*
-- *“What will my SIP actually be worth in real terms after inflation?”*
-- *“Which funds fit my risk tolerance?”*

-This app was born out of that pain point.
-My goal: **bridge the gap between complex finance and everyday users** by creating a **human-friendly, problem-solving platform** that non-IT investors can actually use.
+In India, many people struggled to track their mutual funds.
+They used Excel sheets or multiple apps, but still couldn’t answer questions like: Am I on track for retirement?
+Is my SIP enough?
+Which fund suits my risk?
+I built this app to solve that problem—one simple platform to search funds, plan SIPs, and track portfolios without the confusion.

 ---